Back to all posts

 To make your Ashiatsu massage as effective as possible, a little planning goes a long way.
 First, be sure to hydrate well before and after your appointment, as massage can release metabolic waste from your muscles.
 During the session, remember that communication is key.
 While your therapist is skilled at reading your body’s response, you are the ultimate expert on what you’re feeling.
 Speak up if you need the pressure adjusted.
 The goal is for the massage to feel deep and effective, but never painful.
 Afterward, try to give yourself some time to relax instead of rushing back to a hectic schedule.
 This allows your body to fully integrate the work that was done.

-Pair Ashiatsu with Other Treatments
+Can You Combine Ashiatsu with Other Therapies?

 Ashiatsu is a powerful standalone therapy, but it also pairs beautifully with other treatments to enhance your results.
 The deep relaxation it provides can create a perfect foundation for other wellness practices.
 For an even more luxurious experience, consider adding enhancements to your session.
 Incorporating Hot Himalayan Salt Stones can help soothe muscles and add minerals to your skin, while CBD oil can deepen your sense of calm and reduce inflammation.
 You can even share the experience with a partner by booking an Ashiatsu couples massage.
 Combining therapies allows you to create a customized wellness plan that addresses your specific needs from head to toe.